esper-io/console_docs/docs/user-management/new-user.md

 ## How to Add a New User?

-Step 1: Click on your profile icon at the top right corner of the console.
+Step 1: Click on your profile icon at the top right corner of the Console.
 Choose ‘User Management’ from the drop-down.